tmtsoftware/icd/README.md

 Play Project icd-web
 --------------------

-To test the web server, run `sbt run` from this directory.
+To start the server for the web app during development, you can use `sbt run` from this directory.
 Then go to http://localhost:9000 in a web browser.

 See [icd-web/README.md](icd-web/README.md) for more information.